aklab-Tcell-signal-integration/Fiji-isMap/README.md

 Each *.txt file is the saved “Log” window output from Coloc 2 for that ROI.

 1.3.4 Visualizing the results
 The results from the colocalization can be visualized using the loadColoc2Data.m MATLAB script.
-This script loads ROI-level Pearson colocalization values from the Fiji Coloc 2 output text files (the ones saved by your coloc2 Fiji macro), organizes them by well / experiment folder, and returns a matrix and boxplots (example in Figure 3).
+This script loads ROI-level Pearson colocalization values from the Fiji Coloc 2 output text files (the ones saved by your coloc2 Fiji macro), organizes them by well / experiment folder, and returns a matrix and boxplots.

 The script calls to the same additional helper functions as loadFijiData.m (see section 2.2.5), in addition to sortByToken.m.